Eberbach Abbey: Today

 The abbey has been the principal venue for the concerts of the Rheingau Musik Festival since 1988, with concerts in the Basilika (church), the Dormitorium, the Laiendormitorium and the Kreuzgang (cloisters).
 It has also been used for other concerts.

 The public areas can be viewed daily, either with or without guided tours.
 Rooms can be booked for conferences and events.
 Wine tastings for groups can also be booked, and twice a year there are wine auctions.

 On the night of 26 April 2005 the abbey suffered severe damage from flooding.
 This was due to heavy rain, which caused the Kisselbach river to overflow its banks, and the increased volume of water brought about the collapse of the 18th century storm drain under the abbey.

 Restoration

 Major restoration of the complex began in 1986, financed by the State of Hesse.
 Restoration of the interior of the basilica began in March 2018.
-The project is estimated to cost 130 Million Euro and planned to be completed in 2024.
+The project was estimated to cost 130 Million Euros, and was planned to be completed in 2024.

-During restoration, new archeological finds have been made, which need to be preserved and documented.
+During restoration, new archeological finds have been made, which will need to be preserved and documented.
 For example, parts of the Gothic floor and graves were found in the southern nave of the basilica.